-OneStream, Inc. is offering shares of its Class A common stock and the selling stockholders are offering shares of Class A common stock.
-We will not receive any proceeds from the sale of shares by the selling stockholders.
-This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price of our Class A common stock will be between \$\\$ and \$\\$ per share.
+OneStream, Inc. is offering shares of its Class A common sa tock and the selling stockho olders are offering shares of Class A common stock.
+We will not receive any proceeds from om the sale of shares by the sellin ng stockholders.
+This is out r initial public offering a and no public market currently exists for our shares.
+We anticipate that th ne initial public offering price of our Class A common stock will be between \$ an d \$ per share.

-We intend to apply to list our Class A common stock on the Nasdaq Global Select Market under the symbol "."
+We intend to apply to list our Class A common stock on the Nasdaq Global Select Market under the symbol "..."